AA8020/Software-Testing-Portfolio/README.md

 	<a href="https://www.jenkins.io/"><img src="https://img.shields.io/badge/Jenkins-CI/CD-red" alt="Jenkins"></a>
 </p>

 # 🧪 Software Testing Portfolio

----

 ## 👤 About Me
-I am a junior software tester with a strong foundation in quality assurance principles and a passion for continuous learning.
-My experience spans manual testing, automation, API validation, and CI/CD integration.
-I am committed to delivering reliable results, collaborating effectively with teams, and growing my expertise in real-world environments.
-This portfolio is a demonstration of my knowledge, attention to detail, and readiness to contribute to professional QA projects.
+I am an aspiring software tester and **ISTQB® Certified Tester Foundation Level v4 (CTFL)** holder with a strong foundation in software testing principles and a passion for continuous learning.
+My skills include manual testing, basic automation, API validation, and an understanding of CI/CD concepts.
+I am committed to delivering reliable results, collaborating effectively with teams, and applying my knowledge in real-world projects.
+This portfolio demonstrates my attention to detail, problem-solving mindset, and readiness to grow into a professional software testing role.

 ---